Ownership: Tom Gores

 Tom Gores is owner of the Detroit Pistons and Chairman and CEO of global investment firm Platinum Equity.
 A graduate of Michigan State University who grew up in Flint, MI, Gores has substantial family and business ties to the region.
 His wife, Holly, a Michigan native who also graduated from Michigan State, has deep roots in the area and both are actively involved in the local community.
 Gores has often described the Pistons as a “community asset” with the power to unite and inspire people in Detroit and throughout Michigan.

-In his most impactful move since acquiring the franchise in 2011, Gores returned the Pistons to downtown Detroit in 2017 and this season opened the new Henry Ford Detroit Pistons Performance Center, a state-of-the-art practice facility and corporate headquarters.
-Those efforts are bringing substantial new investment and economic activity to the city and a comprehensive community benefits package that will aid Detroit’s neighborhoods and advance the city’s continued resurgence.
+In his most impactful move since acquiring the franchise in 2011, Gores returned the Pistons to downtown Detroit in 2017 and in 2019, opened the Henry Ford Detroit Pistons Performance Center - a state-of-the-art practice facility and corporate headquarters.
+This year, the franchise welcomes the Motor City Cruise and NBA G League to Detroit for their inaugural season at the new Wayne State Arena on the campus of Wayne State University.
+The franchise’s partnership and activation on three new basketball venues has brought more investment and economic activity to the city and a comprehensive community benefits package that is aiding Detroit’s neighborhoods.

-The new performance center is one of the top sports medicine, practice facility and team headquarters complexes in the NBA.
-Located in the New Center area of Detroit, the new state-of-the-art training facility connects to a new Henry Ford Health System Center for Athletic Medicine complex that houses physicians and researchers specializing in rehabilitative treatment, injury diagnosis and prevention.
+The club’s performance center is one of the top sports medicine, practice facility and team headquarters complexes in the NBA.
+Located in the New Center area of Detroit, the state-of-the-art training facility connects to the Henry Ford Health System Center for Athletic Medicine complex that houses physicians and researchers specializing in rehabilitative treatment, injury diagnosis and prevention.
 The integration of sports science and research with day-to-day player training sessions provides Pistons players with a substantial competitive advantage and ensures the franchise has the best tools available anywhere for maximizing player development and attracting and retaining top talent.
-Serving the public interest, the new facility includes retail spaces that create jobs and make the neighborhood an even more attractive place to live and work.
-Michigan-based grocer Plum Market is opening its first café and market location in Detroit on site, while Blink Fitness, a premium-quality value-based gym, is opening one of 15 planned Metro Detroit locations at the performance center as well.
+Serving the public interest, the facility includes retail spaces that create jobs and make the neighborhood an even more attractive place to live and work.
+Michigan-based grocer Plum Market opened its first café and market location in Detroit on site and Planet Fitness is slated to open a publicly accessible gym this winter.

-The front office hires were widely-praised throughout the NBA, as was the hiring of former NBA Coach of the Year Dwane Casey.
-An experienced, highly-respected head coach who took the Toronto Raptors franchise to new heights and is known for his ability to develop and maximize young talent, Casey was attracted to Gores’ vision for the franchise and to the potential of the players on the roster.
-After leading the club to the 2018 NBA Playoffs in his first year in Detroit, Casey believes this year’s Pistons team has an opportunity to continue its upward arch with a year of familiarity and feel for his free-flowing offense system and fundamental defensive principles.
+Weaver’s moves have been widely praised throughout NBA circles, and he forms a powerful front office duo with former NBA Coach of the Year Dwane Casey, who’s contract was extended this offseason.
+An experienced, highly respected head coach who took the Toronto Raptors franchise to new heights and is known for his ability to develop and maximize young talent, Casey was attracted to Gores’ vision for the franchise and its prospects for the future.
+After leading the club to the 2018 NBA Playoffs in his first year in Detroit, Casey will utilize his well-documented player development skills to guide a young team and implement his free-flowing offense system and fundamental defensive principles.

 Strong relationships, trust in people and open communication are hallmarks of Gores’ approach and have been fundamental to the success of Platinum Equity, the investment firm he founded in 1995.
 Under his leadership, Platinum Equity has grown into a multibillion-dollar investment firm with a diverse, global portfolio of operating companies in a wide range of different industries.
-The firm has more than $19 billion of assets under management and its current portfolio comprises approximately 40 operating companies generating more than $31 billion in revenue.
+The firm has approximately $23 billion of assets under management and its portfolio comprises approximately 40 operating companies generating more than $25 billion in revenue.
 Platinum Equity has invested in many Michigan-based companies in a range of different industries, including automotive, transportation and logistics, and boat manufacturing.

 Gores’ focus on operational execution is a hallmark of Platinum Equity’s approach.
 The firm employs a highly specialized strategy it calls M&A&O® that integrates investment expertise with deep operational capability and resources.
 Its focus on operational execution is a signature of Platinum Equity’s differentiation in the global M&A marketplace.